yowainwright/sassimple/README.md

 	}
 }
 ```
-No funky framework classes required.
+No framework css classes required but you can use them if you'd like.

 ## Install